 The UK House of Lords will debate Lord Falconer's assisted suicide bill this Friday the 18th of July.

-This is the second in a series of three blog posts about the debate.
+This is the first in a series fo three blog posts about the debate.

 Other posts in this series: